scriptwide-fonts/scriptwide-sans-cjk/README.md

 ## Verdict

 Please just use Plangothic.
-Scriptwide Sans CJK is hot garbage.
+Scriptwide Sans CJK is a dumpster fire.

 ## Description